 The body of the griddle isn’t as obvious a feature to consider as some of the more functional parts of the griddle, but this can be key to having a well-constructed product or not.
 The size of the griddle can also be gauged by the body itself.

 The frame includes the stand and any other functional parts that help the griddle setup, but some don’t come with stands and are instead best placed on a work surface.
-The best for outdoors is ones with the stand so that they can be set up in backyards and tend to have extra features due to how bigger they usually are.
+The best outdoor gas griddles for outdoor cooking are ones with the stand so that they can be set up in backyards and tend to have extra features due to how bigger they usually are.
 Frames with stands can also come with wheels for improved portability.

 You’d want portability in a griddle in the same way you’d want portability in a grill, for taking it to cookouts or tailgating parties.
 This is handy, but outdoor griddles can get quite hefty, so you’ll need to be pretty dedicated to the craft for this feature.

 Portability isn’t a must though, especially if you’re seeking a humble garden griddle to cater to all of your needs, and so for those you’d want a smaller model that will pack less burners as a result.
 Smaller still are box griddles with no stand that can be placed on working surfaces outdoors.